08Aristodemus24/thesis-writing-1/readme.md

 * <s>ask taline for paper review or if not I will alone</s>
 * <s>send emails to every single one of those researchers</s>
 * prepare for possible zoom/google meet with them by preparin jupyter notebook, asking about uneven length wavelet features,
-* send email to hossain et al.
+* <s>send email to hossain et al. </s>
+* fill up and sign agreement form to access BioVid database data and send to sascha.gruss@uni-ulm.de

 "Larry, Taline, Deseree, and Wana will graduaate in 2025"